jana-pocuch/Performing-Robots/midtermProject/journal.md

 However, the biggest problem I faced is my lack of coding skills :))) I managed to work on small sequences separately (motors, servos and Neopixel), but the moment I try to paste it all together is where it collapses.
 I also feel like I am just using sample codes from Arduino and from our class and feel very restricted when it comes to writing code myself (especially for the Neopixel animation).
 I spent several hours trying to understand how the sample codes work, but I did not manage to understand it to the extent I would be able to put my own visual animation idea into code.
 So, unfortunatelly, this seems like the biggest obstacle so far, that I will need to spend a lot of time on, just doing endless loops of trial and error.

 ## (2) Process
 The main continuous challenge throghout this project was to make the three parts work together.
 For 99% of the whole process, my robot was deconstructed into separate parts, with me constantly uploading code to it in a trial-error manner.
-So my workspace resembled anything but a robot:
+So my workspace resembled anything but a robot for majority of the time:

 <p> <img src="https://user-images.githubusercontent.com/89770035/137500553-cec0f5df-4e8b-45b3-bc84-cbb03a961d33.JPG" width="30%" height="30%"> </p>